 I hope you’re enjoying your Sunday, and the last week of this amazing summer!
 If you follow me on social media, you know that we were in Warsaw, Poland, last weekend.
-So, this week, I am sharing with you all about our Warsaw weekend, and why it is an amazing destination for a short gateway!
+This week, I am sharing all about our Warsaw weekend.
+And you’ll see why it is an amazing destination for a short gateway!

-In order to have a bit more time, and also because we were depending on the flight schedule, we took Friday off and left Stockholm bright and early!
+To have a bit more time there, we took Friday off and left Stockholm bright and early!

-If you are planning on a similar trip (which you should!) you can find our travel itinerary at first and then we listed our costs for the weekend in order to give a better idea of what to expect when spending a couple of days in beautiful Warsaw!
+If you are planning on a similar trip, you can find our travel itinerary first.
+Then we listed our costs for the weekend in order to give you a better idea of what to expect when travelling to Warsaw!

 Fly in Warsaw: Aug.
 17th / Fly out Warsaw: Aug 19th

 We decided to fly cheap, and so we booked our tickets with Ryanair, about 2 to 3 weeks before flying.
 Ryanair flies from Stockholm Skavsta, which is about 1h20 drive from the center.
 We used flygbussarna as a bus shuttle, which is highly reliable and “wallet-friendly”, it is also the only company to drive there and there are many buses even early in the morning.
 We took this bus at about 3.30 AM on Friday (I told you it was bright and early!), and so got to the airport with plenty of time for out 6.30 AM flight.